sabay-digital/sdk.android-x.mysabay.com/README.md

 - Example

 #### Create MySabay account with phone number
-    - If you create MySabay account with phone number first you need to input username and password. then verify otp code.
+- If you create MySabay account with phone number first you need to input username and password by using function `createMySabayWithPhoneOTP(Context context, String phoneNumber)`. then verify otp code by using function `createMySabayLoginWithPhone(Context context, String username, String password, String phoneNumber, String otpCode)`

 **Function**
-- function: ` createMySabayWithPhoneOTP(Context context, String username, String password)`
+- function: `createMySabayWithPhoneOTP(Context context, String phoneNumber)`
 - Arguments:
     - `context`: the context which is linked to the Activity from which is called
-    - `token`: token then you get from facebook after register a callback with facebook login button
+    - `phoneNumber`: phoneNumber you use to login
 - Example

-- function: `loginWithFacebook(Activity context, String token)`
+- function: `createMySabayLoginWithPhone(Context context, String username, String password, String phoneNumber, String otpCode)`
 - Arguments:
     - `context`: the context which is linked to the Activity from which is called
-    - `token`: token then you get from facebook after register a callback with facebook login button
+    - `username`: username that you input
+    - `password`: password that you input
+    - `phoneNumber`: phoneNumber you use to login
+    - `otpCode`: otp code that message sent to verify your phone number
+- Example

+### verify

+### verify otp code
+- function: `verifyOTPCode(Context context, int otpCode)`
+- Arguments:
+    - `context`: the context which is linked to the Activity from which is called
+    - `otpCode`: otp code that message sent to verify your phone number
+- Example

+### verify MySabay
+- function: `verifyMySabayAccount(Context context, String username, String password)`
+- Arguments:
+    - `context`: the context which is linked to the Activity from which is called
+    - `username`: MySabay account username
+    - `password`: MySabay account password
+- Example

+### resend otp code
+- function: `resendOTP(Context context, String phoneNumber)`
+- Arguments:
+    - `context`: the context which is linked to the Activity from which is called
+    - `phoneNumber`: phoneNumber you use to login
+- Example

+### get user profile
+- function: `getUserProfile(Context context)`
+- Arguments:
+    - `context`: the context which is linked to the Activity from which is called
 - Example

 ## Tracking